open-source-labs/Svelvet/README.md

 - More styling and customization of nodes and edges for complex Svelvet flow diagrams
 - Add a full stack feature to the documentation website with authentication and database that allows users to login, create and save their Svelvet diagrams

-Additional feature requests from the Svelte community:
+Additional feature and improvement requests from the Svelte community:

-- Customize nodes via html templates
+- Customize nodes via html templates/Svelte components
+- Standardize node drag movement when zooming in and out
 - Customize edges (source/target) with icons
+- Include left and right to anchor locations
 - Multiple sockets and socket compatibility for links

 ## Credits